Inside: Here you’ll find six activities to help you do more things that make you forget to check your phone, and live a more present life.

 Now, I ebb and flow between being really diligent about this practice and clutching my phone all evening as if it’s keeping me alive.
 It’s not that I intentionally stop using these boundaries.
 One day I just do.
 In the words of my friend Aaron, “It worked so well, I stopped doing it.”
 When you find that to be the case- which you will.
 When you’ve let your boundaries loosen too wide, simply start again.

-Keep in mind that the goal here isn’t to make ourselves too busy to look at our phones.
+Keep in mind that the goal here isn’t to make ourselves too busy to even look at our phones.
 This is simply about identifying the things that light us up and then taking full advantage of them.
 There’s distraction and there’s discipline.
 We can’t solely rely on one or the other.
 But together, they can help us put down our phones more often.

 When all else fails, pop some bubble gum in your mouth.
 I mean, it can’t hurt.